 With over 20 years of legal experience, our founding attorney Stan Weller is prepared to protect your interests as you close this chapter and begin a new one.

 In any divorce, uncontested or contested, it is necessary to divide assets and debts.
 The financial matters can be very challenging in such a divorce because your finances have likely been intertwined for decades, and you do not have many working years ahead to recoup losses.

 We will help you assess your options, formulate a plan of action and walk you through all of the issues involved, including:

-With close to two decades of family law experience, lawyer Stan Weller understands the emotional and financial turmoil you may be experiencing, and he will work diligently and compassionately to guide you through this process.
+With over to two decades of family law experience, attorneys Stan Weller and Christopher B. Smith understand the emotional and financial turmoil you may be experiencing, and they will work diligently and compassionately to guide you through this process.

 Early Legal Action Can Be Critical.
 Call To Arrange A Free Consultation

 Recognizing the need for early action, we offer pre-separation legal counseling.
 This allows us to review your situation, finances and the details of your case to ensure you take the right steps to protect your interests.
-To schedule a free initial legal consultation today, send us this online form, or call 618-207-4467 or toll free 888-446-6538.
+To schedule a free initial legal consultation today, send us this online form, or call 618-277-3476.